RadialDevGroup/ombudsman/processes/FACILITIES.md

 We all understand forgetting to wash something right away, but if you use a cup or something else that needs to be cleaned, please wash it (there is a sink in the Armory) by the end of the day on Fridays.

+Empty the fridge of all your belongings on Friday before you leave.

+At the end of each day, please tidy up your space.
+No one likes to see plastic cups or food left around.